Ready to watch this entire course?

-So to have truly random transformations of your wiggled objects, you need to have a separate Wiggle operator for each paRameter you wish to wiggle.
-Next we are going to play with using Wiggle Transform in conjunction with the Repeater operator, and that's where things get really interesting and really powerful, but again, you have to pay attention to what you are doing to get the results you desire.
+Next, we're gonna play with using Wiggle Transform in conjunction with the Repeater operator, and that's where things get really interesting and really powerful.
+But again, you have to pay attention to what you're doing to get the results you desire.
 Here I have a simple shape again, but this time I want to repeat the shape around in a circle to create something like a pinwheel or a flower.
-So to do that, I will select my shape group and say Add > Repeater.
-Twirl it open, decide how many copies I want.
-I have already decided ahead of time I would like to have 18 petals on my flower, and we go ahead and change its Transform properties.
+To do that, I'll select my shape group and say add Repeater.
+Twirl it open, decide how many copies I want -- I've already decided ahead of time, I'd like to have 18 petals on my flower -- and then go ahead and change its transform properties.

-I don't need it repeating off screen, so I will go ahead and zero out my Position.
-A little bit of simple math tells me there is 360 degrees in the circle, 18 Copies.
-360 divided 18 says I need 20 degrees of Offset for each repeat.
-Right now they are stacked on top of each other, but to go ahead and create a flower, I will take my Ellipse Path and just start to slide it off center a little bit until I have got a nice arrangement.
-If I want the petals to overlap, I will take advantage of the blending modes that are built into the shape layers.
+I don't need a repeating off-screen, so I'll go ahead and zero out my position.
+And a little bit of simple math tells me there's 360 degrees in a circle.
+18 copies, 360 divided by 18 says I need 20 degrees of offset for each repeat.
+Right now, they're stacked on top of each other, but to go ahead and create a flower, I'll take my ellipse path, just start to slide it off center a little bit until I've got a nice arrangement.
+And if I want the petals to overlap, I'll take advantage of the blending modes that are built into the shape layers.

-In this case I will have the Gradient layer.
-Use an Overlay mode to go ahead and stack on top of each other, and I'll go ahead and have a Stroke also blend on top of each other.
-So now I have got a nice starting flower.
-I'll twirl these up, go ahead and clean up my window.
-Now, I want to randomize the Position of each of those petals.
-I have got my Group selected and I say Add > Wiggle Transform.
-I will go ahead and twirl it open here, and I will go ahead and set some Offsets.
-Let's go ahead and say Y Position of 20, so the petals will jump up and down or away from the center of the flower.
+In this case, I'll have the gradient layer use an overlay mode to go ahead and stack on top of each other, and then I'll go ahead and have the stroke also blend on top of each other.
+So now I've got a nice starting flower.
+I'll twirl these up, go ahead and clean out my window.
+Now I want to randomize the position of each of those petals.
+I've got my group selected, and I say add Wiggle Transform.
+I'll go ahead and twirl it open here, and then go ahead and set some offsets.
+Let's go ahead and say a y-position of 20, so the petals'll jump up and down or away from the center of the flower.